Services & Industries

-Represent the plaintiffs in Moss vs. U.S. Secret Service, a civil rights case arising out of the demonstrations in southern Oregon during President Bush's 2004 campaign visit.
-(Ninth Circuit Court of Appeals)
+Represented the plaintiffs in Moss vs. U.S. Secret Service, a civil rights case arising out of the demonstrations in southern Oregon during President Bush’s 2004 campaign visit.
+(U.S. District Ct.
+(Or.), Ninth Circuit Court of Appeals, U.S. Supreme Court)

-Represent the ACLU of Oregon in an appeal under Oregon’s Public Records Law.
-The ACLU is seeking records concerning a Eugene Police Department investigation on public interest grounds.
-(Oregon Court of Appeals)
+Successfully represented the ACLU of Oregon in Public Records Law action seeking records concerning a Eugene Police Department investigation on public interest grounds.
+(Lane County Circuit Court, Oregon Court of Appeals, Oregon Supreme Court)